Pennsic Performing Arts

 Attendees do not block the paths to the University Tents while viewing performances.

-or chairs from the class tents to view a performance, please return them for others to use.
+If you take chairs from surrounding class tents to view a performance, please put them back afterwards.

 Dispose of litter in lined trash cans around the Commons.